Save our planet! Save our pension!

 Watch our Divest NYSTRS Webinar

-Our webinar, Don't Let Fossil Fuels Burn Up Our Pension, which aired on November 12, 2020 features youth climate leaders Hridesh Singh and Erin Zipman from NY2CL, climate activist Bill McKibben, teacher and newly elected state senator Jabari Brisport, Lauren Kirkwood a teacher in the capital district, and financial expert and Bard professor Kathy Hipple.
+Don't Let Fossil Fuels Burn Up Our Pension, aired in November, 2020.
+It features youth climate leaders Hridesh Singh and Erin Zipman, climate activist Bill McKibben, newly elected state senator Jabari Brisport, capital district teacher Lauren Kirkwood and and Bard professor Kathy Hipple.

 Why teachers should care